parrajacob/PageAboutUs/README.md

-# jsapp
+# Page About Us

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This website is a tool for business owners or anyone to build a about us page without having to paying big.

-## Build & development
+## Build & Development

 Run `grunt` for building and `grunt serve` for preview.